- Efficient and fast, updated lifts

 Crowds can be found near the Adventure Centre and Toll House Double because it services the less experienced skiers.
 You can avoid the crowds by sticking with the trails off the Fourrunner Quad since it is more suitable for advanced skiers.
 Be sure to also jump on the lifts as they open before the crowds start rolling in!

 Stowe is a great pick for non-skiers, as there is so much to do outside of skiing.
-There is the nearby historic village, accessible by the free shuttle bus, for shopping and dining.
-There are luxury spas, a great après-ski atmosphere and Spruce Peak Performing Arts Centre, which hosts various cultural events.
-There is also ice-skating, indoor rock-climbing, hiking one of the best winter hikes in Vermont, and snowshoe tours.
-Great dining for foodies too!
+The nearby historic village of Stowe, accessible by the free shuttle bus, is great for shopping and dining.
+For the adults, there are luxury spas, a great après-ski atmosphere, and Spruce Peak Performing Arts Centre, which hosts various cultural events.
+If you fancy something a bit more active, there is also ice-skating, indoor rock-climbing, hiking one of the best winter hikes in Vermont, and snowshoe tours.

 If you've got little ones starting out on the snow for the first time, Stowe has an amazing ski school!
-Families with varied ski levels, the Mount Mansfield area has a simple gondola crossover, allowing easy access to beginner/intermediate/advanced terrain all in one area.
+For families with varied ski levels, the Mount Mansfield area has a simple gondola crossover, allowing easy access to beginner/intermediate/advanced terrain all in one area.